Hurtigruten is introducing MS Roald Amundsen and MS Fridtjof Nansen, leading the way towards emission-free cruise and shipping.

 To uphold a responsible tourism industry, electrification of sea and road transport will be one of several essential measures.
 Demonstrating successful electrification on a large scale could also pave the way for low-emission transport alternatives more broadly – especially within shipping.

-Hurtigruten is launching MS Roald Amundsen, the first of a series of hybrid-battery powered expedition cruise ships.
-A sister ship, MS Fridtjof Nansen, is currently under construction at Norway’s Kleven Yard, and will be introduced in 2020.
+Hurtigruten launched the MS Roald Amundsen in 2019, the first of a series of hybrid-battery powered expedition cruise ships.
+A sister ship, MS Fridtjof Nansen, was launched in 2020.
 A third ship is planned for 2021.

 Hurtigruten’s ground-breaking ships employ the same hybrid technology, which – combined with increased fuel efficiency and other green technology – will reduce fuel consumption and carbon emissions by more than 20 per cent.
 The powerful battery packs will allow the vessels to operate entirely emission-free during short periods of time, with room set aside to expand battery capacity and add new technology.